Preparing for your

 If you have not already done so, inform your Award Leader of your intention to complete your Adventurous Journey.
 Your Award Leader may also like to be given the link to this website.

-Outward Bound Supervisors will send you home if you fail to meet these standards.
-In this instance we will not approve your journey and we will not issue a refund.
+Participants may be removed from the journey if they fail to meet these standards.
+In this instance we will not approve your journey, and we will not issue a refund.

 Mobile Phones and Music